SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 With the objects associated to a Domain, click on the Domain name tab at the top navigation bar to see a graph view of what has been mapped.
 The Event Portal will automatically attempt to reverse engineer to map those Consumer Groups, Connectors, and Topics to an Applications and Events.

 You will notice that some consumer groups like the `taxinyc_analytics_frauddetection_group` and topic like `taxinyc.analytics.fraud.alerted.v1` where not mapped to an application.
+These discrepancies are identified by the little orange circle icon on the object itself and need to resolved before we can commit our work to the Event Portal.

 This is where your domain expertise will come in handy and considering you are part of the NYC Taxi Analytics team you know that the `taxinyc_analytics_frauddetection_group` maps to the say the `Fraud Detection Applicaiton`.

 Click on the **"+ Create"** button at the top right corner of page and select **Create Application**.
 Call this application: `Fraud Detection Application`.
 Then drag and drop the consumer group `taxinyc_analytics_frauddetection_group` to the newly created application.